Altunshukurlu/Spec-Management/README.md

 Fifth, we will support broad range of expressiveness other than and-trees.

+# Why Do We Think It Will Work?

 We believe this approach will work for several reasons.
 First, it will address today's tendency to over-focus on, and over-optimize individual system properties, such as security or safety, at the